CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 and testing data as described in the benchmark.sh script file.
 The user will not run the "benchmark.sh" script themselves, that will be done automatically by a tool that allows us to run several benchmarks simultaneously.
-The benchmark directory should be placed in the top level directory where "cogcomp-nlp" is located.
+The "benchmark" directory should be placed in the top level directory where "cogcomp-nlp" is located.
 Each configuration file must contain the 4 entries as described in the next section.